 Due to this Bangkok will be shut down during Songkran means you probably won’t be able to get much done if you’re visiting on business.
-Temples are usually crowded with Thai families that makes Songkran a bad time for sightseeing.
+Temples are usually crowded with Thai families that make Songkran a bad time for sightseeing.

-Due to this there will be a huge influx of tourists in Bangkok shortly before every Songkran, making it important that you book hotels ahead of time book very early, if you wish to stay close to the action in Silom or on Khao San Road.
+Due to this, there will be a huge influx of tourists in Bangkok shortly before every Songkran, making it important that you book hotels ahead of time book very early if you wish to stay close to the action in Silom or on Khao San Road.

 This is a fun water fight, not a competitive one so avoid spraying people who make it clear they don’t want to be a part of the water fight and try not to spray people in the face.

-Buckle up and fill your water pistol with tap water, not ice cold water from a vendor while people do use the ice water (mostly Thai teenagers) spraying someone with chilled water is a great way to make yourself a target for even colder water.
+Buckle up and fill your water pistol with tap water, not ice-cold water from a vendor while people do use the ice water (mostly Thai teenagers) spraying someone with chilled water is a great way to make yourself a target for even colder water.

 Don’t throw water at monks, elderly people or very young children with your water pistol.
-As most of the people in Silom or Khao San Road are fair game player and happy to take part in Songkran, but many older people sit out most of the water-based festivities.
+As most of the people in Silom or Khao San Road are a fair game player and happy to take part in Songkran, but many older people sit out most of the water-based festivities.